Skip to main content

 If your Function Health membership expired, your past PDFs are still useful.
 We import them as historical data.
 You do not have to renew the subscription to keep working with us.

-Yes, there are real risks in over-testing.
+Yes, over-testing carries its own risks.
 False positives can lead to unneeded scans, biopsies, and worry.
-The right test is the one that will actually change a decision.
+The right test is the one that will change a decision.
 A good physician filters the report so you focus on what matters.

 If you disagree with a Function Health recommendation, bring it to your visit.
 Many of their auto-suggestions are generic.
 We compare each one against your full clinical picture and decide together what to keep, change, or skip.